 The second owners of the orchard were Fred and Truus Monhemius.
 They came to the USA from Holland (The Netherlands).
 Fred had graduated in 1949 from horticultural school.
 As a young married couple, they left post World War II depression in Holland with two suitcases and a sewing machine.
 They arrived in Hoboken, New Jersey on April 10, 1951, six weeks after being married.
 They made contact with relatives living in Wooster, Ohio who had come to America in 1911 before World War I. Fred’s first job was working for Cope Fruit Farm in Paris.
 Six months later, Fred was offered a job at Arrowhead Orchard for $150 a month with a small trailer to live in.
 They could buy the trailer with monthly payments to Raymond and Anna.
 In 1956, the Monhemius family left to manage an orchard in Batavia, Ohio.
 Raymond, thinking of future retirement, offered to build a home on the orchard for them if they would return and manage the business.
 Fred and Truus returned in the spring of 1958 and raised four children in Paris; Erwin, Elaine, Diana and Randal.
 They bought the orchard from Raymond and Anna in 1964, two years before Raymond died from a bad heart at the age of 67.

 In the 1960’s a used “bagging table” was acquired to provide 10lb., 5lb. and eventually 3lb. plastic bags to the local county grocery stores.
 Used “state of the art” washing and grading equipment were installed in the Applehouse in 1970.
 Not until 1982 was a fork lift and pallet jack acquired.
-Prior to then, 13,ooo bushels of apple crates and boxes were lifted by hand.
-Fred is a tall man and was able to stack crates 12 feet high in the cold storage rooms.
+Prior to then, 13,000 bushels of apple crates and boxes were lifted by hand.
+Fred was a tall man and was able to stack crates 12 feet high in the cold storage rooms.
 A 900 square foot sales room was added to the barn and cold storage areas in 1982, with tiled red brick flooring and a finished restroom facility.

 Marie Gram had worked on the apple grading line for the orchard since 1962.
 Glen and Terry had a background in farming but knew nothing about growing apples and peaches.
 With a little help from Fred, the families got through the first season.
 Most of the training came from the Ohio Agricultural Research and Development Station (OARDC) in Wooster, Ohio and the Ohio Fruit Growers Association (farmers teaching farmers), together with Ohio State University Extention.
 They provided sessions in tree training, pruning, specialized sprays, cold storage, cider processing, deer and rodent control.
 They shared information on updated apple management and advancement in pome fruit.
 Gary Vogley, a neighboring orchardist and apple butter processor, became a good friend of Terry’s.
 Gary helped Terry learn about the modern developments in tree root stock and apple varieties.
 Terry attended certification classes every year for usage and management of orchard sprays.
 Soil and leaf analysis was conducted throughout the orchard to insure high standard vitamin/mineral content in the produce for storage quality and customer satisfaction.
 Innovative pest management skills were introduced into the orchard to provide healthier ways to control insect populations.